Oluwaseun-O-Ajayi/sdl-framework/README.md

 ## Contributing

 Contributions are welcome!
-This project aims to advance autonomous experimentation in pharmaceutical research
+This project aims to support reproducible research and software development for closed-loop experimental optimization and self-driving laboratory workflows

 ### How to Contribute